Supercar (TV series)

-Supercar is a British children's television series produced by Gerry Anderson and Arthur Provis' AP Films (APF) for ATV and ITC Entertainment.
-Thirty-nine episodes were produced between 1961 and 1962, and it was Anderson's first half-hour series.
-In the UK it was seen on ITV, in Canada on the CBC, and in the US in syndication (the first Anderson series to be shown overseas) debuting in January 1962.
-The series uses Supermarionation, based on the complex and difficult Czech style of marionette puppetry.
-The creation of the series was credited to Gerry Anderson and Reg Hill, but it incorporates elements of Beaker's Bureau, a series proposed to the BBC by Hugh Woodhouse that was never produced.
-Anderson would later claim that the whole point of having a series based on a vehicle was to minimize having to show the marionettes walking, an action which he felt never looked convincing.
+Supercar is a British children's science fiction television series produced by Gerry Anderson and Arthur Provis' AP Films (APF) for Associated Television and ITC Entertainment.
+Two series totalling 39 episodes were filmed between September 1960 and January 1962.
+Budgeted at £2,000 per episode, it was Anderson's first half-hour series, as well as his first science fiction production.

+The series uses Supermarionation puppetry and scale model special effects.
+Anderson would later claim that the whole point of having a series based on a vehicle was to minimise having to show the marionettes walking, an action which he felt never looked convincing.
+Though the series' creation was credited to Gerry Anderson and Reg Hill, it also incorporates elements of Beaker's Bureau, an unmade series that scriptwriter Hugh Woodhouse had pitched to the BBC.
+The music was composed and conducted by Barry Gray.
+For the first series, the opening and closing theme song vocalist was Mike Sammes; for the second series, Sammes' vocal group The Mike Sammes Singers re-recorded the theme.

+In the UK, the series premiered on 28 January 1961 in the London area and was later shown on other regional franchises of the ITV network.
+It was repeated in various regions until 1968, and again by Granada Television between 1971 and 1973.
+In Canada, it aired on CBC, and in the U.S. in syndication (the first Anderson series to be shown overseas), debuting in 1962.
+It eventually aired in more than 40 countries.

+The series is available on DVD in the United Kingdom, Australia, and North America, where it has been issued twice.
+It was released on Blu-ray in 2021, its 60th anniversary year.

+Premise

 The star of the series was Supercar, a multi-environment craft invented by Professor Rudolph Popkiss and Doctor Horatio Beaker, and piloted by Mike Mercury.
-Airbreathing jet engines and retractable wings in the rear allowed it to fly like a vertical-takeoff-and-landing airplane; retrorockets on the side slowed it.
+Airbreathing jet engines and retractable wings in the rear allowed it to fly like a vertical-takeoff-and-landing aeroplane; retrorockets on the side slowed it.
 On land it rode on a cushion of air rather than wheels.
 Non-airbreathing rocket engines allowed it to travel underwater like a submarine and fly in outer space.
-The vehicle's navigation system contained "Clear-Vu" to allow the pilot to see through fog and smoke.
-The vehicle was housed in and supported from a laboratory at Black Rock, Nevada, U.S.A.
+Its navigation system contained "Clear-Vu" to allow the pilot to see through fog and smoke.
+It was housed in and supported from a laboratory at Black Rock, Nevada.

 In the first episode, "Rescue", the Supercar's mission is to save passengers of a downed private plane.
 Two of the rescued, young Jimmy Gibson and his pet monkey Mitch, are invited to live at the facility and share in subsequent adventures.

 The series inaugurated what became an Anderson trademark: the launch sequence.
 With the exception of The Secret Service, all of his series until Terrahawks included these – in Supercar's case, the charging and firing of port and starboard engines, the activation of an interlock, the opening of (overhead) hangar doors, and finally the vertical take-off.